hyundai-robotics/doc-hi6-sdk/4-debug/1-debug-python.md

 remote_ip="127.0.0.1"
 ```

-If you want to perform testing by accessing the actual Hi6 controller with an IP address of "192.168.1.150", you can set it as follows.
+If you want to perform testing by accessing the actual ${cont_model} controller with an IP address of "192.168.1.150", you can set it as follows.